danvuk567/SP500-Stock-Analysis/SQL-Equity-Performance-Analysis/readme.md

 We see that **NVDA** is in the top 5 in all 5 years except 2022. **SMCI** is the only other stock that appears more than once.
 Both **NVDA** and **SMCI** are computer hardware types and in one of the top performing industries of the decade.

+We can also look at bucketing yearly performance in percentiles using the **NTILE** WINDOW function.
+Let's query stocks from the S&P 500 that were in the 100